Do you find yourself constantly talking about projects you want to do yet fail to ever follow through?

 Let’s be honest, some people like talking about doing things but have no real urge to do them.
 It’s the talking part that attracts them in the first place.
 Talking can make us sound good.

-Travelling is a perfect example.
-People say they would like to visit certain places but even with ample time and money on their hands they choose to do something else.
+Traveling is a perfect example.
+People say they would like to visit certain places but even with ample time and money on their hands, they choose to do something else.

 My only thought here is that you might want to be selective about who you chose to talk about your daydreaming with.
 If you are constantly talking about stuff you want to do (but not really) you might be frustrating people who are actually doing them or have real plans to do them.